HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

    * Select the Use HTTPS checkbox.
 Note that all our customer-facing APIs are HTTPS/TLS.
 HTTP is used for internal testing and in special situations under the supervision of Hyperview Support.

-   * In certain scenarios the Data Collector can only communicate via a proxy server.
+   * In certain scenarios, the Data Collector can only communicate via a proxy server.
 Specify the Proxy URL if applicable.

    * If you are using a custom BACnet device ID, select "Use Custom BACnet Server Device ID" and enter the custom device ID.
-(If you do not provide the custom device ID the device will still get discovered, but will be assigned a default ID.)
+(If you do not provide the custom device ID, the device will still get discovered but will be assigned a default ID.)

 #.
 Click *Register* to complete the Data Collector registration.